• About

 Italy

-Antonietta RIZZO,
+Antonietta RIZZO

-Italian National Agency for New technologies, Energy and Sustainable Economic Development (ENEA), Department of Fusion and Technology for Nuclear Safety and Security, Italy
+Department of Fusion and Technology for Nuclear Safety and Security, Italy